openstack/openstack-manuals/doc/admin-guide-cloud/source/telemetry-data-collection.rst

 .. note::

    In Liberty, the notification agent creates multiple queues to divide the workload across all active agents.
-The number of queues can be controled by the ``pipeline_processing_queues`` option in the :file:`ceilometer.conf` configuration file.
+The number of queues can be controlled by the ``pipeline_processing_queues`` option in the :file:`ceilometer.conf` configuration file.
 A larger value will result in better distribution of tasks but will also require more memory and longer startup time.
 It is